Mental Health Facilities Somerset County, NJ

 Center For Discovery Bridgewater

-Center For Discovery Bridgewater is a mental health facility in Somerset County, NJ, located at 745 Route 202, Suite 103, 8807.
+Center For Discovery Bridgewater is a mental health clinic in Somerset County, NJ, located at 745 Route 202, Suite 103, 8807.
 Center For Discovery Bridgewater provides outpatient treatment.
-Center For Discovery Bridgewater provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to adults, young adults and children / adolescents.
-Center For Discovery Bridgewater also supports people requiring dual diagnosis treatment, people with PTSD and patients with eating disorders.
-Some other services available at Center For Discovery Bridgewater include case management, family psychoeducation and diet and exercise counseling.
+Center For Discovery Bridgewater offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and children / adolescents.
+Center For Discovery Bridgewater also supports LGBT, people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered at Center For Discovery Bridgewater include case management, family psychoeducation and diet and exercise counseling.

 Learn More